We're Your Well Pump, Water Heater & Water Softener Professionals!

 Maybe yes … or no.

-So will running water for hours on end, such as filling a pool or watering grass.
+So will running water for hours in a row, such as filling a pool or watering grass.
 These activities can lower the underground water table which, if it goes down too far, can cause the water-cooled pump to overheat.

 The problem might be a plugged iron filter – again, for Germantown homes with high iron content in water.

 Otherwise, the problem usually ties to the pressure tank.
-Low or fluctuating water pressure indicates the well pump is short-cycling.
+Reduced or fluctuating water pressure indicates the well pump is short-cycling.
 The tank can’t sustain required pressure, forcing the pump to relentlessly turn on and off.
 Obviously, this takes a toll on the pump’s well-being.

 Call Kelly James Service for Well Pump Service near Germantown, WI